1200 Associate Vice President for Enrollment Management and Services

 5. Works closely with Institutional Research staff to generate data to inform and support the enrollment management effort, to project enrollments, and to analyze data from the Coordinating Board for Higher Education (CBHE) and other data sources.

-6. Supports the Vice President for Student Affairs and the Provost by editing materials prepared for the Board of Governors, the media, and administrative publications and writing and preparing materials for major audiences.
+6. Supports the Vice President for Student Affairs by editing materials prepared for the Board of Governors, the media, and administrative publications and writing and preparing materials for major audiences.

 7. Assists the Vice President for Student Affairs in responding to student complaints and other duties as assigned by the Vice President.